obit-thumbnail gallery-image

 My heartfelt condolences to the Sanchez family for you loss.
 After many years of not seeing him, about two weeks ago I happened to briefly see and talk to Tom outside of HEB.
 Tom was full of life and his wit was as sharp as ever.
 In a second he came up with a serious-sounding comment targeting my passion for the pro-life cause, and I could not help but bust out laughing with him and at myself for taking his comment so seriously when I first heard it.
 I also will not forget Tom's kindness when my father, Oscar L. Casso, who had been his father's friend and golf buddy, passed away in 1985.
 Tom was an excellent journalist and when my father died, I visited him at the offices of The Laredo News because he had asked me to take him a picture of my dad, I will never forget the beautiful article he wrote about my late father.
 It was written with great journalistic skill and I believe also with the love of a true friend of our family It is with shock and sadness that I learned of Tom's untimely passing, and I send my condolences and prayers tor Tom and the the lovely family he leaves behind.
 Oscar, my son, also sends his condolences to Sean Sanchez with whom he used to be on the tennis team at United High School.
 Oscar remembers Mr. Tom Sanchez very well because he was always a great supporter of the team and of his son, Sean.

-Rachel and Margie Ibarra posted on 10/5/19
+Rachel and Margie Ibarra left a message on October 5, 2019:

 Our deepest condolences to all the family.
 Tom was a great and honorable man I had the pleasure of working with.
 May our Lord give you the comfort you need during this great loss to you and our community.

-Raul A. Martinez posted on 10/5/19
+Raul A. Martinez left a message on October 5, 2019:

 Although I left the DA's office 16 years ago, I vividly and affectionately remember my daily lunches with two grumpy old men, Tom Sanchez and Louie Zapata.
 The discussions were always entertaining; Tom would always end up saying he was right.
 Through the last 16 years, we ran into each other, sporadically.
 The last time I saw Tom was at the doctor's office; the conversation was as if we had never stopped seeing each other.
 We spoke at length, reminiscing about the good old days at the DA's office.
 I am saddened by his passing, but know that he is peacefully resting in the arms of our Lord.
 My prayers are with his family during this time of sorrow.~Raul A. Martinez